DarkAdin/CCeptron/README.md

 In every iteration, CCeptron trains on a randomly picked row of the training data set, and does the same in every iteration of the testing stage, so it does not need to shuffle the training data and/or the testing data.

 The learning rate is updated every epoch by the annealing rate.
+It uses gradient descent as the training scheme.

 ## Example of valid data